- Flexible learning, designed for professionals in the workplace.

 - Innovative teaching by an expert team.

-There are several distinctive aspects of the MSc Dispute Resolution:
+There are several distinctive aspects to the MSc Dispute Resolution:

 - We focus on a particular type of dispute - those between ordinary individuals and powerful organisations - such as consumers and banks, for example, or citizens and the state - and we are particularly concerned with the mechanisms and principles which relate to these areas.